galme/Slo-Tech-Benchmark-Parser/README.md

 RECOMMENDATIONS:
 - add verification links because it really makes a great navigation
 - have one source file and append new results to the bottom of the document.
 The program doesn't care where you put it, as long as it's on it's seperate line, but you can get a chronological order that way
 - don't edit the _sorted output file, IF you're planning to use it for input in the future.
-You may mess up the parser!
+You may mess up the parser.

 An input file example can be found as "input_file_example.txt".